fstrauf/roadvagabonds/content/blog/"How we organise ourselves"/index.md

 initial: H
 ---

-Moving to different countries requires a fair bit of planning and bookkeeping:
+Moving to different countries requires a fair bit of planning and bookkeeping<!-- end -->:

 *   How much budget will we have?